Celebr8/frontend/README.md

 # Whichost.com front end
 This is the frontend of Whichost.com v2.0

-This is based on (the sharetribe Flex template)[https://github.com/sharetribe/flex-template-web].
+This is based on [the sharetribe Flex template](https://github.com/sharetribe/flex-template-web).